 A retinal detachment occurs when the retina separates from the outer layers of the eye.
 The retina is the innermost layer at the back of the eye that detects light, and helps to form visual images, similar to the layer of film at the back of a camera.
 If not treated early, retinal detachment may lead to partial or complete permanent loss of vision.

-Vision with retinal detachment
+Normal vision Vision with retinal detachment

 A retinal detachment is a medical emergency.
-If you experience the symptoms of a retinal detachment, you should see an ophthalmologist immediately.
+If you experience these symptoms suggestive of a retinal detachment, you should see an ophthalmologist immediately.
 If too much time lapses, the chances of successfully repairing the retina through surgery will be lower, and you may develop permanent vision loss.

-Retinal detachment occurs after a tear in the retina develops, allowing fluid to pass through it to separate the retina from the wall of the eye.
-Over time, the detachment may cause the retina to lose contact with the blood supply of the eye and stop functioning.
+Retinal detachment occurs after a tear in the retina develops, allowing fluid to seep under the retina and detaching it from the wall of the eye.
+Over time, the detachment may cause part of the retina to lose contact with its blood supply and stop functioning.
 This is when you lose your vision.

-Your risk increases if you:
+Your risk of retinal detachment increases if you:

 Subscribe to our mailing list to get the updates to your email inbox...